How to Install RPM Packages on Ubuntu

 Introduction

-RPM is a package format used by Red Hat-based derivatives like CentOS, RHEL or Fedora.
+RPM is a package format used by Red Hat-based derivatives like Rocky Linux, CentOS, RHEL, or Fedora.
 The name comes from the RPM Package Manager (RPM), a free and open-source package management system for installing, uninstalling, and managing software packages in Linux.

-Follow the steps in this tutorial to learn how to install .rpm packages on Ubuntu.
+In this tutorial, you will learn how to install .rpm packages on Ubuntu.

 Prerequisites